-Biology Open (BiO) is an Open Access journal that publishes rigorously conducted, high-quality research across the breadth of the biological and biomedical sciences.
+Biology Open (BiO) is an Open Access journal that publishes rigorously conducted high-quality research across the breadth of the biological and biomedical sciences.
 It provides timely, thorough, constructive and fair peer review, with a focus on supporting researchers and reducing the pain to publish.

-BiO now included in Read & Publish agreements
+BiO included in Read & Publish agreements

 Recently published in BiO